 Narcotics Anonymous (NA) classes focus on the twelve steps and twelve traditions of NA; including admitting there is a problem, seeking help, engaging in thorough examination, confidential self-disclosure, making amends for harm done and helping other drug addicts who want to recover.

 Religious services are held on various nights to encourage and help the inmates cope with difficulties they are facing while incarcerated.
 Religious services help the inmates cope with their past mistakes and also with the struggles that they may face while here and in the future.
-Ministers within the community are encouraged to visit those that they know are incarcerated in the Walton County Jail.
+Ministers within the community are encouraged to visit those that they know are incarcerated in the Brunswick County Detention Center.
 The Chaplain is available upon request.

 General Educational Development